 Here is are a few examples:

 Healthy Living Classes: Classes are offered in a variety of communities.
-Whether you are interested in providing classes in Elcho or Nekoosa, we would love to hear about your interest.
+Whether you are interested in providing classes in Antigo or Wisconsin Rapids, we would love to hear about your interest.
 A one time training may require some travel depending on the class you are interested in facilitating.

 Meals on Wheels: Meals on Wheels are provided throughout our communities but meals are picked up in key locations in the county and delivered on routes.
 Routes take about an hour total to deliver.
 Meal pick up locations include: Tomahawk, Wausau, Merrill, Elcho, White Lake, Pickerel, Wisconsin Rapids.
 Call if you are interested in MOW and uncertain what it means in your community.